 On the other hand, if this turntable came with the Verify tonearm attached, it may be susceptible to footfalls.

 Now, in my time using the Verify tonearm on the Clearaudio Concept Black, I encountered no footfall issues.
 But everyone’s flooring is a bit different—some have wood floors, some have concrete, others have carpet—so your mileage may vary when it comes to the Verify tonearm.

 And, if you thought the tonearm was impressive on the Marantz TT-15S1, well, you haven’t seen anything yet.
 Because the TT-15S1 comes with a brand new (although uninstalled) Clearaudio Virtuoso Ebony Wood Moving Magnet Cartridge.

-This is one of Clearaudio’s higher-end Moving Magnet cartridge, so you can feel comfortable knowing that it’s going to pull out so much more detail from your record grooves than a lower end cartridge would.
+This is one of Clearaudio’s higher-end Moving Magnet cartridges, so you can feel comfortable knowing that it’s going to pull out so much more detail from the record grooves than a lower end cartridge would.

 In fact, the Virtuoso cartridge is not only a well regarded cart, it’s an expensive one to boot.
 If you were to buy this cartridge separately, it retails for approximately $900.